Dartous/Dartous/README.md

 • Designed and implemented Chess AI, fit for the purpose of the game.<br />
 • Implemented audio and UI game elements.<br />
 <br />
-You can download and play the game by following this link to the game's itch. io page: https://gcugames.itch.io/chess-card-puzzler
+You can download and play the game by following this link to the game's itch. io page: https://gcugames.itch.io/chess-card-puzzler <br />
-And look at the source code via github:
+And look at the source code via GitHub: https://github.com/GCU-IP3/CardsAreKing